snowplow-archive/snowplow.github.com/_posts/2014-07-28-explorations-in-analyzing-web-event-data-in-graph-databases.md

 ---
 layout: post
-shortenedlink: Graph DB for event analytics
 title: Can graph databases enable whole new classes of event analytics?
 tags: [snowplow, neo4j, graph database, path analysis]
 author: Nick
 category: Analytics
 ---

 With Snowplow, we want to empower our users to get the most out of their data.
 Where your data lives has big implications for the types of query and therefore analyses you can run on it.

 Most of the time, we're analysing data with SQL, and specifically, in Amazon Redshift.
 This is great a whole class of OLAP style analytics - it enables us to slice and dice different combinations of dimensions and metrics, for users, sessions, pages and other entities that we care about.

 However, when we're doing event analytics, we often want to understand the sequence that events have occurred in.
 We might want to know, for example: